Oops! Something went wrong while submitting the form

 Sadly, criminal activity seems to invade every demographic in America.
-As such, many children and young adults find themselves charged with criminal liability in Oklahoma on a daily basis.
+As such, many children and young adults find themselves charged with criminal liability on a daily basis.
 Often times the District Attorney’s Office is able to choose whether a young adult is charged as a juvenile or a full-fledged adult.
 This puts a great deal of power in the prosecutions’ hands.
 As a society, we hope that certain youthful infractions are charged for what they are: immature lapses of judgment.
 However, there are also occasions when a child or young adult is charged with a serious violation of law, and as such he or she must be subjected to the criminal process.
-In either scenario, it is imperative that the juvenile is represented by an experienced Oklahoma juvenile crime attorney.
+In either scenario, it is imperative that the juvenile is represented by an experienced juvenile crimes attorney.

-The Oklahoma Youthful Offender Act was implemented January 1, 1998.
+The Oklahoma Youthful Offender Act was implemented on January 1, 1998.
 Under the Act, a "Youthful offender" means a person:

 a. thirteen (13) or fourteen (14) years of age who is charged with murder in the first degree and certified as a youthful offender;

 b. fifteen (15), sixteen (16), or seventeen (17) years of age and charged with the following: